MitPandya/ProjectManagementBot/DESIGN.md

 ## Problem Statement
 Effective Project Management and it's timely completion requires a lot of complicated and manual efforts by the Project Managers to identify tasks and assign them to appropriate team members.
-One of the responsibilities of the project manager is to maintain several sprints in the Agile Project LifeCycle keeping track of the progress of those particular sprints.
+One of the responsibilities of the project manager is to maintain several sprints in the entire Project LifeCycle keeping track of the progress of that particular sprint.
 Developer and testers being expected to keep of track of their respective task's schedule often use some basic tools such as sticky notes to keep track.

 Since humans are prone to errors, there is a high probability that issues will arise in the above discussed situations.
 One such example could be, the project manager assigns a task to a team member without knowing their current workload or, if their skills are a fit for the task which could have been avoided with a simple automation.

 ## Bot Description

-ProManBot is a smart project managing bot designed to handle several problems related to agile project sprints.
+ProManBot is a smart bot designed to handle several problems related to one project sprint.
 Managers can use this bot to easily know what each team member is working on and what percentage of the sprint has been completed using simple chat commands.
-Engineers can interact with the bot to know their task related details such as any urgent issues or any upcoming close deadlines or they can also know their domain fit based on their technical skills.
+Engineers can talk to the bot to know their task related details such as any urgent issues or any upcoming close deadlines or they can also know their domain fit based on their technical skills.
 Since, the bot tackles several Project Management related issues, it is directly related to the topic of Agile Development Technique discussed in class.

-ProManBot can be considered as a Personal Assistant bot which adapts its response based on each user type viz. manager, or team member etc. The bot responds to each user after fetching data from the activity engine(a component responsible for storing and processing information).
+ProManBot can be considered as a Personal Assistant bot which adapts its response based on each user type viz. manager, or team member.
+The bot responds to each user after fetching data from the activity engine(a component responsible for storing and processing information).

 ### Use Cases